 Site ID 2851

+2001

 (referenced in

 SHLAA)

 Site Address Genesis Centre, Centre Way, Locks Heath

 Location South of Centre Way adjacent to Locks Heath District Centre

 Ward Locks Heath

-Settlement Western Wards & Whiteley
+Settlement Area Western Wards & Whiteley

-Area -

 Site Area 0.67ha

 Planning Status No formal planning history.

-Potential Use & Indicative Capacity Residential (35 flats)
+Potential Use & Indicative Capacity Older Persons' Accommodation (around 35 units).

-Key Planning & Design Issues Prior to the redevelopment of the site, suitable alternative youth provision within the local area should be arranged.
+Key Planning & Prior to the redevelopment of the site, suitable alternative youth

+Design Issues provision within the local area should be arranged.

-Development should be, at most, 3 stories in height and
+Development should be, at most, 3 stories in height and should reflect

-should reflect the built form of surrounding development as fa as possible.
-It will need to consider the amenity impact of neighbouring residential properties to the east.
-The significant hedgerow on the eastern boundary a significant trees within the site should be retained to prot the amenity of neighbouring residents.
+the built form of surrounding development as far as possible.
+It will

+need to consider the amenity impact on neighbouring residential properties to the east.
+The significant hedgerow on the eastern boundary and significant trees within the site should be retained, where possible, to protect the amenity of neighbouring residents.
 Development will need to take account of the outlook and privacy of potential occupiers of any new buildings.
 Amenity space for residents will also need to be provided on site.
-Capacity & Rationale Based on the provision of two flatted blocks the site could yield around 35 units.
+The development must provide a connection to the sewerage system at the nearest point of adequate capacity, as advised by Southern Water.
+Capacity & Rationale Based on the provision of two blocks the site could yield around 35 units of older persons' accommodation.
 This level of development provides some amenity space and adequate parking numbers.
 Information Required Proposals for development would be required to provide an ecological survey and assessment.
 Any potential ecological impacts highlighted will need to be appropriately mitigated.
-A full tree survey will need to be done to understand the value of all trees on site.
-This survey will demonstrate which trees should be retained and which can be lost.
+To ensure high quality trees are retained, where possible, proposals will require a Tree Survey and impact assessment to be completed in consultation with the Council's Tree Officer.